zzs-RedCocoon/tp/docs/UserGuide.md

 Format: `watched <movie name>`

 > ❗ **Tip**: you may provide an incomplete title.
-> You will then be prompted to pick among a few similar titles.
+> You will then be prompted to pick a movie among a few similar titles.
 >
 > If the movie exists in your to-watch list, this will move the list to your watched list.